 Milky white, possible hint of amber trichome head

 Florida Flower Recommendations

 Everyday I’m asked where the best MMTC is to buy flower.
 My response is evolving, but it always starts with “you have to experiment and find out for yourself.”
 That said, I was lucky to be one of the first patients to purchase smokable cannabis in Florida and have had plenty of time to experiment, shop around, and try out different MMTC’s.
-My favorites continue to be Rise and Vidacann with Muv coming in close behind.
+My favorites continue to be Rise, Vidacann, and Muv.
+Fluent also has quality flower and I can’t wait to try Boys Farm.
 Vidacann’s Duct Tape is by far one of my favorite strains of all time and is great for pain, mood, and GI upset.
 For more on my thoughts on Florida’s flower options check out this video.